ministryofjustice/moj-frontend/docs/get-started/installing-with-npm.md

 npm install --save @ministryofjustice/frontend
 ```

-After you have installed MOJ Frontend the `@ministryofjustice/frontend` package will appear in your `node_modules` folder.
+After you have installed MoJ Frontend the `@ministryofjustice/frontend` package will appear in your `node_modules` folder.

 ## Importing styles

-You need to import the MOJ Frontend styles into the main Sass file in your project.
-You should place the below code before your own Sass rules (or Sass imports) if you want to override MOJ Frontend with your own styles.
+You need to import the MoJ Frontend styles into the main Sass file in your project.
+You should place the below code before your own Sass rules (or Sass imports) if you want to override MoJ Frontend with your own styles.

 1. To import all components, add the below to your Sass file: